samzimmerman95/LeetCode/README.md

 ## README

-This repository is for the September LeetCoding Challenge
+This repository is for LeetCode Challenges